The Community’s Gestation

 He felt that there is a distinction to be made between ‘personalised learning’ and ‘individualised learning’.
 He considers that this distinction is blurred in such statements as can be found in the Sorrell Foundation’s iLearn page, which states that, “iLearn engages pupils in a conversation about personalised learning.
 This approach to learning develops around the unique abilities and interests of individual pupils, while still adhering to the school curriculum.”

-While having an interest in ‘personalised learning’, with certain the caveats, the Oui!Learn community is concerned with the kind of learning that can only be done collectively, such as learning how to collaborate, learning what an ethical relation might mean, learning what a political relation might mean or learning that one’s ‘identity’ is fundamentally relational, and that this relational mode of being is always technologically mediated.
+While having an interest in ‘personalised learning’, with certain caveats, the Oui!Learn community is concerned with the kind of learning that can only be done collectively, such as learning how to collaborate, learning what an ethical relation might mean, learning what a political relation might mean or learning that one’s ‘identity’ is fundamentally relational, and that this relational mode of being is always technologically mediated.
 This kind of learning concerns not just how to ‘acquire and recall content’ or how ‘to make’, but also how to act, that is, to innovate socially, to question and not just to respond to questions, to inaugurate new social relations and conditions, especially media-technological conditions.

-The distinctions that have to be drawn in this context are among methodological individualism and methodological pluralism, independent learning and personalised learning and the recognition that all learning, however independent, however personalised, relies on a communal or social acceptance of its validity and relies on socio-technical infrastructures.
+The distinctions that have to be drawn in this context are among methodological individualism and methodological pluralism, independent learning and personalised learning and the recognition that all learning, however independent, however personalised, relies on a communal or social acceptance of its validity and relies on specific socio-technical infrastructures.
 Learning, like knowledge, is a collective achievement, realised through interaction.
 It is a public or communal endeavour.
 It is developed through dialogue and exchange.

 Allan’s initial change, then, was to alter the name to WeLearn.
 WeLearn itself has been used frequently, for example, on the UN Women’s online learning platform.
 Staying with WeLearn, however, seemed to embed the notion of eLearn and eLearning too strongly to reflect the community’s overall approach to learning.